 How did Hands Across the Sea get started?
 In 2007, Harriet and Tom Linskey, lifelong sailors who had built their own small sailboat and sailed it from California across the Pacific—Baja California, Mexico, the South Pacific, New Zealand, Australia, and Japan in the 1980s—were sailing in the Eastern Caribbean.
 Harriet, a former school teacher, suggested visiting a primary school in St. Vincent and the Grenadines.
 The Linskeys received a warm welcome from the principal and teachers, but were dismayed by the lack of reading books for the children—a situation they found during visits to other schools in the region.
 Further investigation revealed that, due largely to a lack of books, child illiteracy was a widespread problem.
 The Linskeys founded Hands to help raise child literacy levels, and the nonprofit quickly grew into the largest, most effective child literacy organization serving the Eastern Caribbean.
 To meet the Hands staff, board of directors, and advisors, see our Hands Crew page.
 You should meet our Hands Literacy Links, too.

-How do you collect and ship the books?
-Though we buy almost all of our books new, directly from publishers, we do accept as-new donated books that meet our stringent guidelines (for more on the publishers we buy from, see our Hands Publishing Partners page).
+How do you purchase and ship the books?
+We buy our books new, directly from the world's leading children's book and education publishers (for more on the publishers we buy from, see our Hands Publishing Partners page).
 Our Hands Logistics Angels make it possible for us to get the books into the hands of kids in the Caribbean.
 We purchase, sort, pack, and palletize our annual Hands Wish Lists shipment (30,000 to 50,000 books, plus boxes of teaching resources) every summer in the Harte-Hanks, Inc. warehouse in East Bridgewater, Massachusetts.
 AIT Worldwide Logistics provides long-haul trucking of the pallets to Riviera Beach, Florida, where Tropical Shipping containerizes the shipment and delivers it to the Eastern Caribbean.
 The ministry of education on each island shepherds the pallets through customs and, with help from our Hands Literacy Links, gets each box to its destination.
 Why do you send books instead of tablets or e-readers?
 We have no pre-conceived notion that books are better than tablets or e-readers—our guiding principle is to utilize the best means of raising child literacy levels.
 We've been working in the Eastern Caribbean since 2007, and we let the situation on the ground dictate what we send.
 And thus far, especially in a school setting, books are the best way to get kids hooked on reading.
 Books are virtually unbreakable, and depending on the treatment they're given and whether they are softcover or hardcover, they have a three- to six-year lifespan before possibly needing replacement.

 Electronic devices, in contrast, are problematic.
 We've seen a number of "one laptop (or tablet) per child" initiatives in the islands run into issues that negate their literacy-raising effectiveness.
 Devices have a high instance of breakage (and the tech support to fix them is typically lacking); devices become prime theft targets and black market items; devices require a reliable source of electricty, a reliable Internet connection, and tech support; if not set up specifically to assist in teaching and learning, devices become distractions (access to social media, games, music and video downloads, violence, and pornography).
 To date, the training of teachers in electronic devices does not take place.